Hometown: Mixco, Guatemala

 Community Leadership: Leadership team, Latinx Leadership Alliance; Member, Hispanic/Latino Action Coalition; Member, National Association of Hispanic Journalists; Member, Chicas Poderosas USA; Member, Education Writers Association

-Carol Bono is the Communications Manager of LatinxEd and an award-winning bilingual multimedia storyteller.
+Carol Bono is the Communications Manager and Lead Storyteller of LatinxEd and an award-winning bilingual multimedia storyteller.
 She was part of the team that produced the inaugural animation for Morehead Planetarium’s “Hidden Stories” series.
 This story revolves around Dorothy Vaughan and her work that helped put humans on the Moon.
 It won first place in the Standalone Multimedia category of the MSUSND 2018 College Design Contest.
 At EdNC, she created the series Comunidad to amplify the stories of strength and perseverance of our Latinx students, educators, and community.
 Comunidad won the 2020 North Carolina Press Association award in the Multimedia Project category.

 She was born in Guatemala, where she graduated from Universidad Rafael Landívar with a major in Communication Sciences focused on Communication for Development.
 During her undergraduate studies, she worked as a student research assistant for the Director of the Humanistic Studies Institute.
 It was here that her interest for research developed into a professional goal: to create multimedia narratives of high caliber with a firm research grounding.